Moving away from GlusterFS to a shared folder mounted via sshfs for my cluster storage

 fusermount -u /mnt/nas_storage

-To automount on demand the sshfs directory, edit the /etc/fstab
+To automount on demand the sshfs directory, edit the /etc/fstab file

 and add: